Notebook

 There are many disciplines and visual arts professions that can be taken into consideration: Historical, Critical, Curatorial, Arts Administration, Education, Conservation.
 Architecture, Interior Decoration, etc.

-And consider: Art Therapy, Book Arts, Set Design, Art Journalism, Landscape Design, Advertising Design, Theory, Computer Animation, Architecture, Papermaking, Communication Design, Computer Arts, Crafts, Decorative Arts, Environmental Design, Fashion Design, Glass Arts, Cartooning, Industrial Design, Jewelry/Metals/Enamel, Lighting Design, Medical and other Scientific Illustration, Museum Education, Product, Package or other Commercial Design [Automobiles, Industrial Instruments, Engineering products, etc.], Art Direction, Textiles/Fibers/Weaving, Toy Design, Transportation Design, Visual Studies/Visualization.
+Consider: Auctions, Theater Arts, Art Therapy, Book Arts, Set Design, Art Journalism, Landscape Design, Advertising Design, Theory, Computer Animation, Architecture, Papermaking, Communication and Media Design, Computer Arts, Crafts, Decorative Arts, Environmental Design, Fashion Design, Glass Arts, Cartooning, Industrial Design, Jewelry/Metals/Enamel, Lighting Design, Medical and other Scientific Illustration, Museum Education, Product, Package or other Commercial Design [Automobiles, Industrial Instruments, Engineering products, etc.], Art Direction, Textiles/Fibers/Weaving, Toy Design, Transportation Design, Visual Studies/Visualization.

 [Note that Multi-disciplinary and multi-media are made up of distinctive characteristics and methods and collaboration --though the facility and understanding of one or another might predominate.
 It is also true that most any one interest can be distinguished in relationship to another --though there is much overlap and a sharing in common.]